Llantrisant and Taff Vale Junction Railway: Before the railway

 The iron industries of Dowlais and Merthyr needed transport systems to take their products to market, and to bring raw materials to them.
 At first the raw materials were found locally, and brought in on the backs of animals, and later by primitive mineral tramroads.
 The conveyance of their output away mostly involved getting it to Cardiff for coastal shipping, and at first this was done by animal power too.

-The Glamorganshire Canal was opened in stages between 1792 and 1794, and its authorising Act of Parliament included a general permission to build tramroads as feeders from mines within four miles of the canal: the so-called "four-mile clause", which did much to foster mineral working in the area.
+The Glamorganshire Canal was opened in stages between 1792 and 1794, and its authorising act of Parliament, the Glamorganshire Canal Act 1790 (30 Geo.
+3. c.
+82), included a general permission to build tramroads as feeders from mines within four miles of the canal: the so-called "four-mile clause", which did much to foster mineral working in the area.

 There was workable coal south of Treforest and by 1810 a tramroad had been made from the canal at Pont Maesmawr to Maesbach.
 From Pont Maesmawr it ran east, immediately crossing the River Taff by a floating bridge, that is, a ferry, at the ford just below Upper Boat.
 The pit had mixed fortunes but by 1842 it had enlarged considerably, employing 157 persons.

 Taff Vale Railway

-In time the Canal became overwhelmed by the volume of traffic, and encouraged by the successful opening of railways with more advanced technology than the horse tramways of previous years, the Taff Vale Railway was promoted.
+In time the canal became overwhelmed by the volume of traffic, and encouraged by the successful opening of railways with more advanced technology than the horse tramways of previous years, the Taff Vale Railway was promoted.
 It was authorised by Parliament in 1836 and it opened between Merthyr and Cardiff docks in 1841.
 The line passed close to the Maesmawr workings but did not make a connection.